Sakura Pigma Micron Pens

 In the past I have always used Platinum Carbon ink in fountain pens for ink and watercolor, but lately I have had some unexpected disasters when I applied watercolor over the ink drawing.

-It may have something to do with the weather or maybe the age of the ink, but my first hint is when my ink drawing turns into a muddy gray mess.
+It may have something to do with the paper or the weather or maybe the age of the ink, but my first hint is when my ink drawing turns into a muddy gray mess.

 That ease-of-use plus the fast-drying waterproof ink makes them the ultimate sketching pen for many artists.